blockchain-unica/solidity-vs-move-verification/README.md

 An open dataset for the comparison of formal verification in Solidity and Move.

 Details on the comparison are available in the following research paper:
 - M. Bartoletti, S. Crafa, E. Lipparini.
 [Formal verification in Solidity and Move: insights from a comparative analysis](https://arxiv.org/abs/2502.13929).
-ArXiV preprint, 2025
+In [Workshop on Formal Methods in Blockchain (FMBC)](https://fmbc.gitlab.io/2025/), 2025.

 ## Contracts and properties